evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ])
 ```

 **Column-level Metrics**.
 Some Metrics focus on individual columns, like evaluating distribution drift or summarizing specific columns.
-To include column-level Metrics, you must pass the name of the column to each of them:
+To include column-level Metrics, you must pass the name of the column to each such Metric:

 ```python
 data_drift_column_report = Report(metrics=[